-The kinds of changes in XML that may need to be canonicalized can be divided into three categories.
+The kinds of changes in XML that may need to be canonicalized can be divided into four categories.
 There are those related to the basic [XML], as described in 7.1 below.
 There are those related to [DOM], [SAX], or similar processing as described in 7.2 below.
-And, third, there is the possibility of coded character set conversion, such as between UTF-8 and UTF-16, both of which all [XML] compliant processors are required to support.
+Third, there is the possibility of coded character set conversion, such as between UTF-8 and UTF-16, both of which all [XML] compliant processors are required to support, which is described in the paragraph immediately below.
+And, fourth, there are changes that related to namespace declaration and XML namespace attribute context as described in 7.3 below.

 Any canonicalization algorithm should yield output in a specific fixed coded character set.
-For both the minimal canonicalization defined in this specification and Canonical XML [XML-C14N] that coded character set is UTF-8 (without a byte order mark (BOM)).Neither the minimal canonicalization nor the Canonical XML [XML-C14N] algorithms provide character normalization.
-We RECOMMEND that signature applications create XML content (Signature elements and their descendents/content) in Normalization Form C [NFC] and check that any XML being consumed is in that form as well (if not, signatures may consequently fail to validate).
+All canonicalization algorithms identified in this document use UTF-8 (without a byte order mark (BOM)) and do not provide character normalization.
+We RECOMMEND that signature applications create XML content (Signature elements and their descendents/content) in Normalization Form C [NFC, NFC-Corrigendum] and check that any XML being consumed is in that form as well; (if not, signatures may consequently fail to validate).
 Additionally, none of these algorithms provide data type normalization.
 Applications that normalize data types in varying formats (e.g., (true, false) or (1,0)) may not be able to validate each other's signatures.